farirpgs/fari-games/_games/charge-rpg.md

 # Licencing

-[GAME_NAME] is released under Creative Commons Attribution [CC-BY](https://creativecommons.org/licenses/by/3.0/).
+Charge is released under Creative Commons Attribution [CC-BY](https://creativecommons.org/licenses/by/3.0/).

 That means that if you want to make a game using or inspired by this game, you just need to give us attribution for our work.

-Because [GAME_NAME] is inspired by other great work, you would also need to include attribution to the creators of the Fate and Blades in the Dark RPGs.
+Because Charge is inspired by other great work, you would also need to include attribution to the creators of the Fate and Blades in the Dark RPGs.

 To do so, copy the text below in your own game and things should be good to go.